310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Chiaki past %}
 Woah—!
 Oh, Akehoshi-kun!
 Hello!
-I’ve told you this so many times by now, but it’s not “Mori”, I’m *Morisawa*!
+I’ve told you this so many times by now, but it isn’t “Mori”, I’m *Morisawa*!

 {% endbubble %}
 {% bubble Subaru %}